fuzzyjellyrock/Soccer-League-Database/README.md

 Java GUI application for a Soccer League Database.

-Author: Luis Miguel Sanchez Pinilla/n
+Author: Luis Miguel Sanchez Pinilla

 Date: May 24, 2021